JimSeker/saveData/README.md

 <b>Preference Examples: </b>

 <b>PerferenceDemo</b> uses the preference fragments to save user preference data.
 Note, there are no support libraries used for fragment or preferences.
 Also, this is for API 16+, for older versions, see the legacy directory example.

-<b>SupportPerferenceDemo</b> uses the androidx.prefernces.
-It's similar to perferencedemo, using similar preferences and using live updates as well.
+This example will maintained but not updated.

+<b>SupportPerferenceDemo</b> (java) uses the androidx preferences fragments to save user preference data.
+This is a translation of the PerferenceDemo to the newer androidx versions.

+<b>SupportPerferenceDemo_kt</b> (kotlin) uses the androidx preferences fragments to save user preference data.
+This is a translation of the PerferenceDemo to the newer androidx versions.

 <b>Shared Preference Examples:</b>